samsung-cnct/cma-operator/README.md

 # Cluster Manager API Operator (cma-operator)

+`cma-operator` is responsible for managing the installation of applications and services on cluster created by [Cluster Manager API]().
+`cma-operator` utilizing the below custom resources to manage these applications and comes with a set of default applications installed via the provided [SDSAppBundle](https://github.com/samsung-cnct/cma-operator/blob/master/deployments/helm/cma-operator/templates/sdsappbundles.yaml).

+#### Custom Resources
+* SDSClusters
+* SDSPackageManagers
+* SDSApplications
+* SDSAppBundles

 ### Deployment
 The default way to deploy CMA-Operator is by the provided helm chart located in the `deployment/helm/cma-operator` directory.